eloigrndl/softsec_lab1/lab0x01/reports/bugs found/bug_circle_3.md

 `circle.c:93`

 ## Expected vs Observed
 The resulting image should have been stored correctly but this is not the case as the `store_png` function failed.
+The program should have returned a return code indeicating an error but this is also not the case.

 ## Steps to Reproduce